IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 * We do not feel that we are facing knowledge gaps at the moment
 * We organized several meeting for for discussion and knowledge sharing
 * We utilized AI by using large language models for understanding some technical aspects that were not clear to us

+## Tech Stack and Team Allocation
+Assignment of team members roles in the project was done according to the experience of each member in the team and the projects he worked on before.

+The technical roles in the team is assigned as follow:
+Frontend: Zeyad Alagamy
+Backend: Fedor Krasilnikov, Md Motasim Bhuiyan, Ahmed Soliman Mobile Application: Mohamed Nguira, Pavel Roganin

+The business side of the project is managed by Mostafa Kira and Md Motasim Bhuiyan.
+They are working on tasks such as market research & Analysis, contacting potential partners, writing fundraising proposal, and communicating with investors

 ## Challenges
 We couldn't find mentors to guide us in developing the project.